sylhare/sylhare.github.io/_posts/2020/2020-04-01-Riding-docker-like-a-cowboy.md

 ### Debian

-This one is using debian, which is the base of the Ubuntu's software packaging system.
+This one is using Debian, which is the base of the Ubuntu's software packaging system.
+It is smaller than the CentOS one, and comes with a full-featured operating system.

 ```dockerfile
 FROM python:3.6